conda/ceps/cep-abi3.md

 to imply a python version independent package and set `noarch: python` in `info/index.json`.

-To test that an install tool works with this scheme, you can try

-    conda/micromamba create -n a sympy python=3.10 -c isuruf/label/abi3 -c conda-forge

-on a linux-64 machine and confirm that all actions `B1, B2, B3, B4` are applied.

 ### `package_metadata_version = 2`

 In this method, we require additional support from install tools.